 The CAMPERS wish to enjoy a peaceful, pleasant recreational experience, which depends on every CAMPER and GUEST following the RULES.
 In order to assure that the CAMPGROUND can maintain peace and order, each CAMPER agrees the CAMPGROUND has the right to direct any CAMPER to leave the CAMPGROUND, temporarily or permanently, for any lawful reason in the sole discretion of the CAMPGROUND.

 The CAMPERS agree to abide by changes in the RULES or new RULES as they are added or amended.

+The CAMPERS also agree to abide by and are responsible for complying with all applicable laws and regulations related to the consumption of alcoholic beverages, which includes, but is not limited to beer, wine, and liquor.

 AMENITIES.